Surpris/particle/readme.md

 * datetime
 * importlib

-If you want to do calculation with `pyfftw` or `skcuda`, the following modules are also required.
+If you want to do calculation with `pyfftw` or `pycuda`, the following modules are also required.

 * pyfftw (for pyfftw)
 * multiprocessing (for pyfftw)